RishiMishra3004/News-App/README.md

-# React News App
+# News App With React

-## Setup & Run

-Clone or download the repository.
-Go to project's root directory and run following command in terminal to install dependencies:

-`yarn install`

-When this finishes, start app with:

-`yarn start`
+Proposed Features:

+        1. Easy to use and attractive.
+        2. Use of API

+Tech Stack:

+    HTML,CSS,BOOTSTRAP,JAVASCRIPT,React etc